E

 The returns arising from office or employment usually in the form of compensation or perquisites.
 (MW)

 A salary, fee, or profit from employment or office.
-(OD)
+(NOA)

 ennui (noun)

 A feeling of listlessness and dissatisfaction arising from a lack of occupation or excitement.
-(OD)
+(NOA)

 ensaymada (noun)